memothelemo/TycoonStuff/SETUP_FOR_DUMMIES.md

 	- Hold `Shift` on your keyboard and right click inside the surroundings of the File Explorer (Make sure you have not selected anything).

-		If you're in Windows 11, click Show more options once you see it.
+		If you're in Windows 11, you should see `Show more options` and click it.

 	- Click `Open PowerShell window here` or `Open in Windows Terminal` (both options are fine)
 	<div align="center">